Cannabis Consumer Protection

 Visit our Marijuana Info page for more information on the city's approach to the management of marijuana.

-With the rapid growth of Denver’s marijuana industry, questions from public health professionals, marijuana product consumers, and marijuana industry professionals alike are popping up with increased frequency.
-To help address these questions, Denver Health’s Rocky Mountain Poison and Drug Center Partners and DDPHE launched the Marijuana Health & Safety Line (877-741-3777).
+With the rapid changes of Denver’s cannabis industry, questions from public health professionals, product consumers, and industry professionals alike are popping up.
+To have these questions addressed, reach out to DDPHE (720-913-1311) and/or Rocky Mountain Poison & Drug Safety (1-800-222-1222).

 Additional Information